EricJr69/Azure-VM-Prep/README.md

 ![Banner](https://github.com/AmiliaSalva/Azure-VM-Prep/assets/132176058/5ea56352-1c7f-4f4a-a243-272f6fbd9ee5)

-### To kick off my Azure Honeynet project, we must first set up the virtual machines (VMs) we'll use.
-Virtual machines are like computers in the cloud, and they'll form the foundation of our honeynet.
-Here are the steps we'll take in Microsoft Azure:
+### Let's start setting up our Azure Honeynet project.
+First, we must create virtual machines (VMs) in Microsoft Azure.
+These cloud-based computers will form the core of our honeynet.
+Here's how we'll get started:

 1. **Sign in to the Azure portal:** The first step is to log into your Azure account.
 If you don't have an account yet, **[you'll need to create one!](https://portal.azure.com)**